Search API Connector Documentation

 - Part 1: Get your Shopify Admin API Access Token

-- Part 2: Fetch Data from Shopify
+- Part 2: Pull Data from Shopify to Sheets

 - Part 3: Create a Custom Request